lkdjiin/SwitchesModules/README.md

 How individual potentiometers will be enabled/disabled depends on the actual algorithm.

+**MUTE ALGORITHM**: There is 3 algorithms.
+The first one is «Force», the second one is «Flip-flop», and the last one is «Intersections».
+You can change the algorithm with the button on the bottom right.

-**MUTE ALGORITHM**: There is 2 algorithms.
-The first one is «Force», and the second one is «Flip-flop».
-With «Force», the default one, the whole row (or column) is enabled or disabled, regardless of the state of the individual potentiometers.
+1. With «Force», the default one, the whole row (or column) is enabled or disabled, regardless of the state of the individual potentiometers.
 That is, if a row (or column) is muted, all the 4 potentiometers of that row (or column) are disabled.
 And reciprocally, if a row (or column) is unmuted, all the 4 potentiometers of that row (or column) are enabled.
+No doubt it's the most intuitive algorithm.
-The «Flip-flop» algorithm works differently: when you mute (or unmute) a row (or a column), each potentiometer's state is inversed in that row (or column).
+2. The «Flip-flop» works differently: when you mute (or unmute) a row (or a column), each potentiometer's state is inversed in that row (or column).
 That is, each enabled potentiometer of the row is disabled, and each disabled potentiometer is enabled.
-I know this can be a confusing reading ;) You can change the algorithm with the button on the bottom right.
+I know this can be a confusing reading ;)
+3. With «Intersections», potentiometers are enabled only if their respective row and their respective column is enabled (or unmute, or on, or whatever you call it).

-*NOTE: Despite the UI, there is only 2 algorithms and no Control Voltage to change the algo for now.*
+*NOTE: Despite the UI, there is only 3 algorithms and no Control Voltage to change the algo for now.*

 **AMPLITUDE ALGORITHM**: Right click the module to choose between ducking, hard clipping or no processing at all.
 - Ducking - the more voices in a row, the less amplitude per voice.